Underdog promo code CBSSPORTS2: New play $5, get $75 offer for Rams-Seahawks, more

 WR Puka Nacua, Los Angeles Rams, 7.5 receptions - Higher (0.85x)

-Nacua has been red hot.
-He is coming off a nine-catch performance for 181 yards.
+Nacua is coming off a nine-catch performance for 181 yards.
 With Davante Adams (hamstring) sidelined, look for the Rams to lean even more on Nacua in the passing game.
 The SportsLine model projects 7.5 receptions, giving this a 3 out of 5 rating.
 Pick it at Underdog:

 WR Jaxon Smith-Njigba, Seattle Seahawks, 6.5 receptions - Higher (0.84x)